mfroeling/QMRITools-website/pages/about_main.md

 then it has grown to include many other features such as cardiac analysis (tagging and T1 mapping), dixon reconstruction, EPG modeling and fitting, j-coupling simulations and more.
-It currently contains over 350 custom functions (over 20.000 lines of code) complete with documentation and demonstrations.
+It currently contains over 450 custom functions (over 30.000 lines of code) complete with more than 750 documentation pages and demonstrations for each toolbox.

 <p align="center"><img
 src="/assets/images/processing.png"